Art imitates life imitates art imitates life…

 Told by an idiot, full of sound and fury

 The idea that life may signify nothing is terrifying.
 As he approached death, Johnny Sac wondered what the significance of his life was, even asking his brother-in-law how he would be remembered.
 Other characters in this hour are also highly concerned with their legacies.
 At a remembrance for his dead brother, Phil Leotardo grumbles that his family’s proud Italian surname (Leonardo) was changed by a clerk at Ellis Island some generations ago.
-Phil frets that his own legacy will be one of weakness, as an Italian-American who meekly accepted a false last name, and as a mobster who made too many concessions to enemy factions.
-(Phil shakes his head in disappointment as the kids he is talking to clearly don’t understand the depth of his Leotardo/Leonardo frustration.)
+Phil frets that his own legacy will be one of weakness, both as an Italian-American who meekly accepted a false last name and as a mobster who made too many concessions to enemy factions.
+(I sympathize with Phil as he shakes his head in disappointment that the kids he is talking to don’t understand the depth of his frustrations.)
 Tony Soprano also worries about his legacy.
 Tony complains to his therapist of the way that Christopher has depicted him in Cleaver: “This is the image of me he leaves to the world…some asshole bully.”
 We know that Tony has convinced himself that he is “a good guy, basically,” but this self-conception is crippled by Chris’ movie.
 (Tony seethes in anger and pain as he talks to Dr. Melfi about Chris, and perhaps these raw emotions contribute to Tony’s action against his cousin a few episodes from now.)

 The most surprising observation about legacy comes from Little Carmine.
 As they sit down for lunch at a golf club, Lil Carmine explains to Tony—in an unusually coherent bit of dialogue, largely devoid of his typical malapropisms and mixed metaphors—that he is backing out of the competition for the top seat in New York.
 He is quite content with his life as it is right now.
 (I think this may very well be the longest bit of uninterrupted dialogue that any character delivers on The Sopranos.
 If you were not yet sure that David Chase is fully of irony, here is your proof now: it is Lil frickin’ Carmine that gives the longest, most thoughtful monologue of the entire series).
 Lil Carmine has come to value happiness more than he values the power, riches and legacy that come with being Boss.
 Lil Carmine seems to have no regret about his decision to step out of contention.
 Chase makes a very telling cut now to Johnny Sac, laying in bed at the drab and cheerless medical center, all alone.
 Perhaps if John had found the enlightenment that Lil Carmine seems to have found, he wouldn’t have had to spend his final weeks in such a difficult circumstance.
 Perhaps he wouldn’t even be dying now.